Ricardo Montalbán: Death

 On January 14, 2009, Montalbán died at his home in Los Angeles at the age of 88.
 According to his son-in-law, Gilbert Smith, he died of "complications from advancing age".
 The precise cause of death was revealed to be congestive heart failure.
 He is buried in the Holy Cross Cemetery in Culver City, California.

 In popular culture

 Andy García portrays Ricardo Montalbán in the 2018 film My Dinner with Hervé, which is based on the life of Montalbán's Fantasy Island co-star Hervé Villechaize.

+In September 2026, he was recognized as Turner Classic Movies Star of the Month.